Unlock comprehensive project support and cash incentives

 Many existing energy efficiency programs in California require bringing facilities above Title 24 standards and don’t support or incentivize measures for opportunities bringing equipment up to that standard.
 This lack of services and incentives can deter public agencies from acting due to financial constraints and can leave below-code facilities with the largest energy efficiency opportunities “stranded.”
 SoCalREN helps fill this gap and support agencies with stranded energy efficiency opportunities by providing technical support and project management services for those projects not covered by other existing programs.

 Projects must have a minimum of 10% energy savings potential to be eligible.
 Facilities serving disadvantaged communities (as defined by CalEnviroscreen 3.0 criteria) will be prioritized for Metered Savings Program services.
 Some communities in California are disproportionately burdened by, and vulnerable to, multiple sources of pollution.
 We use the term “disadvantaged community” to refer to these communities, and we identify them using CalEnviroScreen 3.0, a screening tool developed for CalEPA that incorporates a number of indicators based on geographic, socioeconomic, public health, and environmental hazard criteria.

 What types of energy efficiency projects can be supported?

-SoCalREN determines eligibility based on energy savings potential, not measure type.
-Therefore, it is offered for a variety of project types, including for buildings and other assets tied to building utility meters (e.g. exterior lights).
-Your SoCalREN Project Manager can help you identify which energy projects are eligible.
+The Metered Savings Program determines eligibility based on energy savings potential, not measure type.
+Therefore it is offered for a variety of project types, including for buildings and non-buildings (e.g. streetlights).